Mō Tātou | About the movement

 We remember those who championed te reo when it was socially and politically unacceptable to do so.

 In 1972 a small group of language champions presented a petition to parliament from 30,000 New Zealanders asking the government to teach Māori language in schools.
 Ten years later Māori language champions marched to parliament again, calling for te reo to be made an official language in its own land.
 A powerful black and white photo shows their faces: solemn, serious and determined.
 Bystanders stare solemnly as they walk past.
 It’s a generation away from our Māori Language Week parades which last year saw thousands stream down our main streets.
 Led by children from all ethnic backgrounds and met by our Governor-General Dame Patsy Reddy, who was also our Māori Language Week Ambassador.

 Following the Māori Language Treaty of Waitangi claim, te reo was declared an official language of New Zealand.
 This is how our organisation; the Māori Language Commission was established.
 It’s been a long journey but it’s one that hasn’t finished, and we are inviting all New Zealanders to join us.

-We want to grow 1 million speakers by 2040 and we want to start in 2020.
+We want to grow 1 million speakers by 2040 and we are on the countdown.